 The benefits of using a website builder

-These platforms are an excellent tool for small business owners and entrepreneurs looking to establish a strong online presence, let us view some benefits of using them:
+These platforms are excellent tools for small business owners and entrepreneurs looking to establish a strong online presence, let us view some benefits of using them:

 - They do not require technical skills